amarkaswan/CarND-Behavioral-Cloning-P3/README.md

 Initially, I have implemented a modified version of [LeNet](https://en.wikipedia.org/wiki/LeNet) convolutional neural network architecture to develop the intended software pipeline.
 The code for the LeNet based software pipeline can be found in `model_LeNet` directroy.
 However, I did not obtain a successful model that could keep the vehicle within the drivable portion of the road.

 Next, I have replicated NVIDIA's PilotNet architecture, which has been shown to work effectively in an actual autonomous vehicle.
-Herein, I applied the ReLu activation function at each convolution layer and dense intermediate layers for adding nonlinearity.
-Lastly, I have used a tangent hyperbolic activation function at the output layer since predicted steering measurement must lie in the range [-1, 1].
 The `model.py` contains the code of implemented software pipeline, and the below figure summarizes the said architecture.
 <p></p>
 <table>
  <center>